SakshamSahgal/Sandbox_environment_Automation-node-react-/readme.md

 3. It can be used for testing any new feature in a completely `isolated` and already setup environment.
 4. I am including Backend env because it doens't have anything important.

+## Prerequisite

+1. Must have `git` already installed and setup.

+2. Must have `Vs-Code` already installed.

+3. Must have `npm` already installed.

+4. Must be using `Windows` OS.

 ## How to Use :

 1. Just Download the `automate.bat` (nothing else from the repo).
-2. open it with notepad.
+2. open it with `notepad`.
 3. Change the value of `clone_directory` on `line 5` to your desired directory where  you want to get the sandbox environment setup.
 4. Run the `automate.bat` file.